New entry Dec 07

 by Andrew Burt (Critters, P&E)

-There are too many scams out there, so in addition to P&E listing known scams, here are some general guidelines and tips to keep in mind when searching for publishers, agents, artists, contests, editors, etc.:
+There are too many scams out there, so as a reduction of my experiences running Preditors&Editors, here are some general guidelines and tips to keep in mind when searching for publishers, agents, artists, contests, editors, etc.:

 - Yog's Law: Money flows to the author.